-This Bachelor of Science degree is designed to prepare individuals for classroom teaching incorporating the Montessori approach to education.
-Working in conjunction with affiliated Montessori Accreditation Council for Teacher Education (MACTE) accredited training centers, the program offers both a conceptual understanding of Montessori education as well as applied teaching techniques for its effective implementation.
-The Montessori Bachelor's degree incorporates elements of affiliated training program instructional modules into Sarasota University's undergraduate degree classes.
+This Bachelor of Science degree is designed to prepare individuals for careers in education incorporating the Montessori approach to education.
+Course requirements incorporate competencies aligned to the standards of the Montessori Accreditation Council for Teacher Education (MACTE).
 The Bachelor's program is structured to meet MACTE requirements for accreditation by course content and contact hours as part of the degree curriculum.
-This degree program is 120 credit hours, with fully online courses as well as blended learning courses with residencies, and an internship.
-Working with affiliated training sites for residencies.
+This degree program is 120 credit hours, with fully online courses.
+Working in collaboration with education leaders in the field and with affiliated Montessori Accreditation Council for Teacher Education (MACTE) accredited training centers, the program offers a conceptual understanding of Montessori education as well as applied educational techniques for effective application and implementation of knowledge.
+The Dual Enrollment partnerships leading to a Montessori Bachelor's degree incorporates elements of affiliated training program instructional modules along with Sarasota

+University's undergraduate degree classes.
+Working with affiliated training centers, the University provides practical classroom experiences.